 Once upon a time, Google Analytics was the tool to cover any business needs.
 However, as times change, its functionality has become insufficient for B2B websites.
 This kind of business requires a specific approach.
-An average marketing and sales department at a B2B company wants to know how many potential clients visit their website.
+For example, an average marketing and sales department at a B2B company wants to know how many potential clients visit their website.
 And who are B2B’s potential clients?
 Right – they are other companies.

-While Google Analytics gives you detailed information about total traffic flow, it won’t show you how many companies were interested in your services.
+While Google Analytics gives you detailed information about total traffic flow, it won’t show how many companies were interested in your services.
 Well, you definitely can collect this information from your contact form, but what if they haven’t left any details?

 Google Analytics Alternatives